Skip to content

 Final thoughts:

 July is an amazing season for all the garden enthusiasts out there!
 Take joy in seeing the results of your hard work, and don't forget to keep yourself well-hydrated as you enjoy the sunshine.
 Remember to care for your garden and its wildlife.
-From July 12th to August 4th, join the Big Butterfly Count to help conservation efforts and enjoy watching butterflies.
-Look out for moths, too; night-blooming plants like honeysuckle, evening primrose, and sweet rocket attract these important pollinators.
-Enjoy seeing your hard work transform your garden.
 Happy gardening!

 Previous article End of Summer Gardening Checklist: What to do in August